 The late 1800s and early 1900s must have been quite a time in Vienna.

-You had the tradition of a centuries-old monarchy and long-serving Habsburg emperor (Franz Joseph I) alongside a vibrant contemporary art scene “led” by the likes of Gustav Klimt.
+You had, for example, the tradition of a centuries-old monarchy and a long-serving Habsburg emperor (Franz Joseph I) clashing with a vibrant contemporary art and intellectual scene “led” by the likes of Gustav Klimt.

 It’s not a recipe for harmony, though it did give rise to the period of outstanding creativity known as the Wiener Moderne.

-Anyway, it was Klimt and friends who broke off from the traditional Künstlerhaus group of Viennese artists to form their own organisation with a stronger focus on, well, contemporary art.
+Anyway, Klimt and friends broke off from the traditional Künstlerhaus group of Viennese artists in 1897 to form their own organisation with a stronger focus on more progressive contemporary art.

-So people often use the word “Secession” in reference to both the organisation and the building it calls home.
+(People often use the word “Secession” to refer to both the organisation and the building.)

 What’s inside?

-Though it’s not one of the “traditional” tourist destinations, the Secession Building enjoys iconic status among locals and visitors alike.
+Though not one of the “traditional” tourist destinations, the Secession Building still enjoys a lofty status among locals and visitors alike.

 Although Klimt soon parted company with the Secession, the organisation continued until its forced closure under the Nazis.
 It re-formed under a slightly different full name in 1945 and is still going strong today, hosting contemporary art exhibitions in the galleries within the Secession building.